boots-edu/textbook/source/text/12-high-order-methods/arrays.md

 ```

 In the example, the method is called on each person object, but the function returns an array which is then combined with the other arrays returned into a single array (merge).
-Here map would return `[['admin','user'],['editor']`, but flatMap flattens it into `['admin','user','editor']`
+Here map would return `[['admin','user'],['editor']]`, but flatMap flattens it into `['admin','user','editor']`

 > This does not mutate the array in any way.

 ### The reduce method

 The **_reduce_** method takes a function of two parameters.
-The first is the array element and the second is an accumulator variable which gets passed to each function along with the array element.
+The first is the accumulator variable and the second is an array element.
-The accumulator value is passed from one function call to the next allowing us to Reduce the array into a single value.
+The accumulator value is passed from one function call to the next allowing us to _reduce_ the array into a single value.
 The **_reduce_** method returns a single value that is the accumulated result of all of the functions calls on each element of the array.

 The **_reduce_** function ignores empty array elements.